 Texas Market Test Plan Revision

-Texas SET is responsible for maintaining and updating the information in this document as defined in Protocol Section 19.8, Retail Market Testing.
-Revisions, to the Texas Market Test Plan shall be reviewed by the Texas SET Working Group and approved by the Retail Market Subcommittee (RMS).
+The Texas Standard Electronic Transaction (Texas SET) Working Group is responsible for maintaining and updating the information in this document, the Texas Market Test Plan (TMTP), as defined in Protocol Section 19.8, Retail Market Testing.
+Revisions.
+Changes to the TMTP shall be reviewed by the Texas SET Working Group and approved by the Retail Market Subcommittee (RMS).

 PRE-FLIGHT ACTIVITIES